maiertech/website/src/routes/posts/how-to-wire-up-fathom-analytics-in-a-sveltekit-app/index.md

 domain using a
 [CNAME record](https://www.cloudflare.com/learning/dns/dns-records/dns-cname-record/).
-Serving the tracking script from the same domain as the tracked website increases chances that the tracking script is not blocked by ad-blockers or other browser security mechanisms.
+Serving the tracking script from the same domain as the tracked website increases the chances that the tracking script is not blocked by ad-blockers or other browser security mechanisms.
 I will not go into the details of how this is done, because you can read up on it
 [here in the Fathom docs](https://usefathom.com/docs/script/custom-domains).